danrevah/shortify-punit/README.md

 ShortifyPunit allows the use of Hamcrest PHP (https://github.com/hamcrest/hamcrest-php) matcher on any argument.
 Hamcrest is a library of "matching functions" that, given a value, return true if that value matches some rule.

-ShortifyPunit matchers are included by default.
+Hamcrest matchers are included by default.

 Examples: